-- You or your spouse transferred all or part of their traditional, SEP, or SIMPLE IRA in 2022 to the other spouse under a divorce or separation agreement where the transfer resulted in a change in the basis of the IRA of either spouse. - You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2022. - You received distributions from a Roth IRA in 2022 (other than a rollover, recharacterization, or return of certain contributions-see the instructions for Part III, later). - You received a distribution from an inherited traditional, SEP, or SIMPLE IRA that has a basis, or you received a distribution from an inherited Roth IRA that wasn't a qualified distribution.
+- You made nondeductible contributions to a traditional IRA for 2024. - You received distributions from a traditional, traditional SEP, or traditional SIMPLE IRA in 2024; your basis in these IRAs is more than zero; and you made a repayment to an IRA of a qualified reservist distribution or a repayment of "any 2024 retirement plan distributions whose repayments are treated as rollovers" (see Definitions, later).
+However, you do not need to file 2024 Form 8606 if your only distributions made in 2024 were qualified birth or adoption distributions, emergency personal expense distributions, domestic abuse distributions, and/or terminal illness distributions, and you repaid them in full in 2024. - You received distributions from a traditional, traditional SEP, or traditional SIMPLE IRA in 2024 and your basis in these IRAs is more than zero.
+For this purpose, a distribution doesn't include a distribution that is rolled over (other than a repayment of certain 2024 retirement plan distribution repayments treated as rollovers (see Definitions, later)), qualified charitable distribution, one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions. - You or your spouse transferred all or part of their traditional, traditional SEP, or traditional SIMPLE IRA in 2024 to the other spouse under a divorce or separation agreement where the transfer resulted in a change in the basis of the IRA of either spouse. - You converted an amount from a traditional, traditional SEP, or traditional SIMPLE IRA to a Roth, Roth SEP, or Roth SIMPLE IRA in 2024. - You received distributions from a Roth, Roth SEP, or Roth SIMPLE IRA in 2024 (other than a rollover, recharacterization, or return of certain contributions-see the instructions for Part III, later).

+You received a distribution from an inherited traditional, traditional SEP, or traditional SIMPLE IRA that has a basis, or you received a distribution from an inherited Roth, Roth SEP, or Roth SIMPLE IRA that wasn't a qualified distribution.
 You may need to file more than one Form 8606.
 See IRA with basis under What if You Inherit an IRA? in Pub.
 590-B for more information.

 Note.
-If you recharacterized a 2022 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
+If you recharacterized a 2024 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
 See Recharacterizations, later.

-You don't have to file Form 8606 solely to report regular contributions to Roth IRAs.
-But see What Records Must I Keep, later.
+You don't have to file Form 8606 solely to report regular contributions to Roth, Roth SEP, or Roth SIMPLE IRAs.
+But see What Records Must I

+Keep, later.